Qkessler/Qkessler/README.md

 ## Hey!
 I'm Enrique Kessler Martínez!

-I'm a Software Engineering student at [University of Murcia (UMU)](https://um.es).
+I'm a Software Development Engineer at Amazon.
+I studied Software Engineering student at [University of Murcia (UMU)](https://um.es).
 I have been working on personal projects for a long time, with some of them being uploaded to this Github profile!:smile:

- 🔭 This summer I have been working as a SDE Intern @ Amazon!

  🌱 I’m currently learning <img src="https://img.shields.io/badge/Flutter-02569B?style=for-the-badge&logo=flutter&logoColor=white">

 ### 💬 Contact information: